The Presidents of the United States have a history of lying:

 But, Christianity never does that.
 In Christianity there is always variety in the unity.
 We, who are Christians, do the same things, but we are not the same.
 We keep the same Sabbath and Holy Days, in contrast to the world that has different holidays, in different countries, originating from the same basic lies.

 James 2:10-13 For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all.
 For He who said, "Do not commit adultery," also said, "Do not murder."
 Now if you do not commit adultery, but you do murder, you have become a transgressor of the law.
 So speak and so do as those who will be judged by the law of liberty.
 For judgment is without mercy to the one who has shown no mercy.
 Mercy triumphs over judgment.

-The inspired written Word of God is always positive, and dynamic, in its encouragement to overcome sin, and put on the new man, as we self-govern ourselves.
-When we get irritated, or spiteful, to one another because they do not fit into the mold that we have created, what we are actually doing is thwarting the wonderful variety that God is creating in each and every one of us.
-People are different, and we need to have a certain amount of tolerance of their idiosyncrasies, and differences, in the right way but not tolerance of sin.
+The inspired written Word of God is always positive and dynamic in its encouragement to overcome sin, and put on the new man, as we govern ourselves.
+When we get irritated or spiteful to one another because they do not fit into the mold that we have created, what we are actually doing is thwarting the wonderful variety that God is creating in each and every one of us.
+People are different, and we need to have a certain amount of tolerance of their idiosyncrasies and differences in the right way, but not tolerance of sin.

 In self-governing, we use God's Holy Spirit—the mind of God—to apply the teachings of Jesus Christ in our lives.
 It helps us to overcome sin, Satan, the world and our own human nature, and freeing us from the bondage of sin.